ministryofjustice/opg-lpa/docs/runbooks/terraform_state_locks.md

 The state has been unlocked, and Terraform commands should now be able to obtain a new lock on the remote state.
 ```

+#### Environment state lock

+The state lock for an environment can be removed via your local opg-lpa checkout with instructions similar to those for a region state lock:

+1. Make sure there are no running builds for your PR; if there are, wait for them to fail or finish, or cancel them.
+2. `cd terraform/environment`
+3. `source .envrc`
+4. `aws-vault exec identity -- terraform init`
+5. Get the lock ID from the error message in CircleCI; in the above log example, it is `ef61c6bd-4030-3098-25d3-28f971e18376`
+6. An extra step is required to get into the correct terraform workspace.
+To do this, you need to know the identifier for the PR, which is shown after the title of the PR in github.
+7. List the workspaces for the environment with `aws-vault exec identity -- terraform workspace list | grep <PR ID>`.
+This will give you a workspace something like `1350lpal115`.
+8. `export TF_WORKSPACE=1350lpal115`, replacing `1350lpal115` with your workspace ID.
+9. `aws-vault exec identity -- terraform force-unlock <lock ID>`, where `<lock ID>` is the lock ID derived in step 4

+This should show you the force-unlock prompts as appear for the region state unlock.